aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to DOTX on Android via Java" h2="Convert EPUB to DOTX in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate EPUB to DOTX conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert EPUB file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTX.
+<h2>Why to Convert</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format that is used to create and publish digital books.
+However, it is not compatible with Microsoft Word, which is the most popular word processing software.
+Therefore, it is necessary to convert EPUB to DOTX, which is a template file format used by Microsoft Word.

+<h2>How Aspose.Total helps for epub to dotx conversion</h2>

+Aspose.Total for Android Java is a comprehensive suite of APIs that can be used to integrate EPUB to DOTX conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+The former can be used to convert EPUB file to DOC, while the latter can be used to render DOC to DOTX.
+This makes it easy to integrate EPUB to DOTX conversion feature in mobile apps.
+Moreover, Aspose.Total for Android Java is a reliable and secure solution that can be used to convert EPUB to DOTX quickly and accurately.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}